-There is only one home.htm file, but because two URLs (home.htm and /~John/home.htm) refer to it, two files are generated.
-This lets you put different code to serve the same page (home.htm) under different absolute URLs.
+Although there is only one home.htm file, two files are generated because two URLs (home.htm and /~John/home.htm) refer to it.
+This lets you use different code to serve the same page (home.htm) under different absolute URLs.